MohammadGhaderi0/Don-t-fall/README.md

 ## Getting started
+### Windows

+1. Download and Unzip the Windows release from the Releases section.
+2. Run the .exe file to start the game.

+### Linux

-1. Download and extract the zip file.
+1. Download and Extract the Linux release from the Releases section.
-2. open the project with Unity editor(unity 2020 or higher).
+2. Run the game with the following command: `./Don't Fall.x86_64`

 ## Assets in the project
 **Balls, Powerbar, Potion, and Island**: [Unity Learn](https://learn.unity.com)     <br>